 The dashboard display provides opportunities to set listening occasions and increase listening.
-For example, during a sports broadcast, a radio station could display the current score of the game, and at the end of an inning during a baseball broadcast could display which hitters are coming up in the next inning.
+For example, during a sports broadcast, a radio station could display the current score of the game and at the end of an inning during a baseball broadcast could display which hitters are coming up in the next inning.
 Talk programs could display the name of a guest and current topic of discussion.
 Music stations could display what's coming up next, including songs as well as contests.
-That said, it is recommended that occasion-setting information be brief, and further recommended that stations do not promote programs or features that are hours into the future.
+That said, it is recommended that occasion-setting information be brief and further recommended that stations do not promote programs or features that are hours into the future.

-Develop Non-Linear Content and Interactive Strategies
+Develop Non-linear Content and Interactive Strategies

-Hybrid radio technology provides broadcasters with new opportunities to deliver content and interact with listeners, and "broadcasters need to develop strategies to take full advantage of this situation.
-How specific strategies may unfold will be platform-dependent as different automakers support a different set of capabilities in their hybrid radio designs.
-Typical possibilities include support for station podcasts and other non-linear content and the possibility of interacting with listeners over the hybrid radio platform, which by virtue of its internet connectivity provides for two-way communication.
+Hybrid radio technology provides broadcasters with new opportunities to deliver content and interact with listeners, and broadcasters need to develop strategies to take full advantage of this situation.
+The specific strategies used will be platform-dependent as different automakers support a different set of capabilities in their hybrid radio designs.
+Typical possibilities include support for station podcasts and other non-linear content and the possibility of interacting with listeners over the hybrid radio platform since the internet connectivity provides for two-way communication.